kumbulanit/t-sql/sql trainning/untitled/module 2/Lab_Introduction_to_T-SQL_Querying_Answers.md

 -- Answer 3: Calculated Columns
 SELECT
     FirstName + ' ' + LastName AS FullName,
-    Salary AS AnnualSalary,
+    BaseSalary AS AnnualSalary,
-    Salary / 12 AS MonthlySalary
+    BaseSalary / 12 AS MonthlySalary
 FROM Employees;
 ```